Blue-collar workers make up a significant portion of the American workforce.

 While you may not have heard of these other colors, they can be helpful when dividing the vast landscape of employment into distinct terrains.

-- Gray collar jobs, the final colored collars in this list, include jobs like engineers.
+- Gray collar jobs include jobs like engineers.
 Engineers are considered gray-collar workers because of their white-collar education and blue-collar job expectations.
+Like their blue collar counterparts, they often require some type of certification or vocational education.

 Where Did Blue Collar Originate?